Setting up the GISCARTA platform

 • The isochrone boundary value (in minutes or kilometers)

-• The number of isochrones (1, 2 or 3)
+• The number of service areas (1, 2 or 3)

-"Zoom" widget
+Zoom widget

 Widget description